tomw/TWCameraView/README.md

 There's often a lot of boilerplate code required when building a custom camera in iOS.
 For example, dealing with orientation when taking photos using `AVCaptureSession`, `AVCapturePhotoOutput` and `AVCaptureVideoPreviewLayer` can be painful.
 This framework aims to do the work for you.

+To help simplify the interface, this framework presumes the device has both a front and back camera.

 ## Usage

 First, import TWCameraView: